Marcus-K-Thorsen/08a._WebRTC_Example/WebRTC_Explanation.md

 - **Relevant Code:**
   See `main.js`, lines 43–81.
-  Look for the `TODO: Media Capture` comment.
+  Look for the `NOTE: Media Capture` comment.

 ---